Search : in

 As they say, you'll never know untill you try.

-All you have to do is go to start>right click on my computer>choose properties>go to the hardware tab>device manager
+all you have to do is go to start>right click on my computer>choose properties>go to the hardware tab>device manager

 under under devices there will be a bunch of yellow questionmarks